PatnalaMadhuShalini/glucovigil/docs/project_documentation.md

 ### 1.1 Background and Motivation

-Diabetes is a global health crisis affecting over 537 million adults worldwide, with projections suggesting this number will rise to 783 million by 2045.
-Traditional diabetes management approaches have focused primarily on reactive treatment rather than proactive prevention and personalized risk assessment.
-The increasing prevalence of diabetes, particularly Type 2 diabetes, presents a significant public health challenge that requires innovative technological solutions.
+Diabetes affects over 537 million adults globally, with projections indicating a rise to 783 million by 2045.
+Current approaches predominantly focus on treatment rather than prevention, creating an urgent need for proactive solutions.
+Despite significant advances in digital health technologies and data collection, a critical gap exists in translating health information into personalized, actionable insights for at-risk individuals.

-The growing availability of digital health technologies, wearable devices, and electronic health records has created an opportunity to revolutionize diabetes risk assessment and management.
-Despite the abundance of health data, there remains a significant gap in translating this information into personalized, actionable insights for individuals at risk of developing diabetes.

-GlucoSmart Health Analytics emerges from the need to bridge this gap by leveraging modern web technologies and evidence-based risk assessment methodologies to empower individuals with personalized diabetes risk insights and recommendations.
+GlucoSmart Health Analytics addresses this gap by combining web technologies with evidence-based risk assessment methodologies.
+Our platform enables early identification of diabetes risk factors and delivers tailored recommendations, empowering users to take control of their health before symptoms develop.

 ### 1.2 Problem Statement